Financially reviewed by Patrick Flood, CFA.

 Taking the 60/40 Portfolio International

 No one ever said the 60/40 portfolio can only contain two funds.
 On the equity side, you could choose to go 80/20 with U.S. and ex-U.S. stocks if you want to.
 To keep things simple here, though, we can simply replace VTI with VT, Vanguard’s Total World Stock Market fund.
-That fund contains about 60% U.S. stocks.
+That fund contains about 60% U.S. stocks at current global market weights.

 Our global 60/40 portfolio then becomes: